Skip to main content

 IBS and CBS apply to imports of services and intangible goods, including software and SaaS.
 The foreign supplier is the legal taxpayer.
 The Brazilian company is responsible for collection, the same model that operates today with IRRF.

-Full Credit for All Regimes: The Game Changer
+Expanded Credit for the Regular Regime: The Game Changer

 This is the point that redefines the equation.
 Under the current regime, only Lucro Real companies credit PIS/COFINS, and with restrictions.
 A Simples Nacional or Lucro Presumido company that imports software pays the full tax burden with no recovery.

-With IBS and CBS, every amount paid on import generates a credit.
-Regardless of regime.
-Lucro Real, Lucro Presumido, Simples Nacional: all gain full credit.
+With IBS and CBS, the amount paid on import generates full credit for companies in the regular regime (Lucro Real and Lucro Presumido not opting for Simples Nacional).
+Article 64, §5º, VII of LC 214/2025 ties credit to the regular regime.
+For Simples Nacional companies, credit rules follow the simplified regime's own framework, with complementary regulation still pending.
 The logic is straightforward: each real of IBS/CBS collected on import becomes a book credit to offset IBS/CBS due on the company's revenue.
 The foreign supplier does not issue a Brazilian tax invoice.
 The tax payment made by the importer generates the collection document, and that document backs the credit.

 To put this in perspective: today, 80% of Brazilian companies importing software have no access to credits.
-With the reform, 100% do.
-This means that for most companies, the net effective burden falls, even with a combined IBS/CBS nominal rate of 26.5%.
-A Simples Nacional company that today pays a 47.8% gross burden with zero recovery will pay between 26.5% and 27.97% nominal, with full credit.
+With the reform, Lucro Presumido gains full credit, significantly expanding coverage.
+For these companies, the net effective burden falls, even with a combined IBS/CBS nominal rate of 26.5%.
+A Lucro Presumido company that today pays between 35% and 48% gross burden, with zero recovery, will pay between 26.5% and 27.97% nominal, with full credit.
 The gap between gross burden without credit and nominal rate with full credit is the magnitude of the shift.

-The mechanism is full non-cumulativity.
+The mechanism is full non-cumulativity for the regular regime.
 Every real paid in IBS/CBS on imports becomes a credit to offset IBS/CBS due on revenue.
-No restrictions.
-No regime-based limitations.
 None of the credit traps that PIS/COFINS imposes today.
+For Simples Nacional, credit rules will be defined in complementary regulation.

 End of the Municipal Tax War